 Asthma Prevention In the Car

-For asthma prevention when you have allergies when driving in your car, try these tips:
+For allergic asthma prevention when driving in your car, try these tips:

 - Keep windows closed and set the air conditioner to use recirculated air if you are allergic to pollen.